 Answer: So long as you buy your property on or before 26 November 2018, you should not have to pay the surcharge.
 This is because the relevant ‘three-year rules’ (which state you should have sold a previous main residence within the three years prior to the new purchase) only start to apply from that date.
 Up until then, there is no time limit, so the replacement of only or main residence exception should apply to you, despite the fact your sale was four years ago.

 Scenario 3: About to get married and buy home together

 Question: I am getting married in the next few weeks, then my new husband and I will buy our first home together and move in.
 It will be our only residence.
 We each have a number of let properties.
-He has just sold the house he has been living in for many years, but I plan to keep the house that I lived in until last year and continue to rent it out for at least another two years.
+He has just sold the house he has been living in for many years and which I have lived in with him for the last year.
+But I will keep the house that I lived in until last year and which I plan to continue to rent out for at least another two years.
 Do we have to pay the surcharge on the new house?

 Answer: Yes.
-Because you were not married to each other when your intended sold his house, you cannot rely on his sale to get the benefit of the replacement of only or main residence exception.
+Because you were not married to each other when your intended sold his house, you cannot rely on his sale to get the benefit of the exception for the replacement of only or main residence.
 It sounds as if you might sell what used to be your only home within three years of the purchase of your first home together.
 You might then be able to claim the surcharge back.

-The three-year rules do apply in this scenario where you buy before you sell.
-So, as well as selling within three years of the purchase, you would also need your upcoming purchase to be within three years of you last living in what had been your main home.
+The three-year rules do apply in this scenario where you buy your new property before you sell your old one.
+So, as well as selling your old house within three years of the upcoming joint purchase, you would also need your upcoming joint purchase to be within three years of you last living in what had been your main home.